 The Digital Route Service gives vessels access to quality-assured reference routes and route information, including information on current local regulations when sailing to relevant ports and quays, and route distances.

-Download recommended routes free of charge at:
+Download reference routes free of charge at:

-Free of charge
+Free of Charge

 The NCA encourages mariners to send feedback to ensure optimal service for mariners.
 Please send your feedback to firstname.lastname@example.org

 The Digital Route Service is developed by Asplan Viak Internet.

 The Norwegian Coastal Administration is a national agency for coastal management, maritime safety and emergency response to pollution, and works for efficient and safe maritime transport by safeguarding the transport industry's accessibility needs and efficient ports.